SantiagoZ98/Websocket_js/README.md

 6. **Test the connection:**

--**When a client connects,** it will receive the message "Hello, World!".
+-**When a client connects,** they will receive the message Hello world, my name is Santiago Zurita, I am a university student.
 -**If the client sends a message back to the server,** the server will log that message to the console

-### Example of WebSocket Communication:

-#### Client:
-1. Connect to `ws://localhost:8080`.
-2. Send the message: `"Hello from client"`.

-#### Server:
-1. The server will receive the message and print it in the terminal.
-2. The server will respond with the message `"Hello, World!"`.